 How will the information collected be used?

-The data collected from the Kick-Smart program will be used for Mr Louis Burt’s PhD Thesis, journal publications and conference presentations and to inform future practice for the design of .
+The data collected from the Kick-Smart program will be used for Mr Louis Burt’s PhD Thesis, journal publications and conference presentations and to inform future practice for the design of other programs.
 A summary of the research findings can be provided via email within six months of the end of the program upon request to Nick Riley or any of the research team members.

 How will privacy be protected?